miteshbkumar-ship-it/data_project_online_retail_transaction/README.md

 This was my first data analysis project, and here's what I figured out:

-1. **Real data is messy** - You have to clean it before you can analyze it
+1. **Real data is messy** - You have to clean it before you can analyse it
 2. **The 80/20 rule is real** - A small portion of products really do drive most revenue
 3. **Visuals matter** - Charts make insights way easier to understand
-4. **Business questions come first** - Don't just analyze for the sake of it.
+4. **Business questions come first** - Don't just analyse for the sake of it.
 Answer real questions.

 ---